multiparty/jigg/README.md

 node demo/test/suite/test.js zero_equal.txt '["00000000","00000000","1"]'
 ```

-Test cases (circuit name, test vector) for the circuits are configured in `demo/test/suite/config.json`.
+Test cases (circuit name, test vector) for the circuits are configured in `test/suite/config.json`.
 Test vectors are written as `[input1, input2, output]` as shown above.

-### Circuit Assembler
-To create a new circuit, write a macro with existing circuits as its gates and run the [macro-circuit-assembler](https://github.com/wyatt-howe/macro-circuit-assembler/tree/casm) in `casm/casm.js`.

 ## Capabilities

-JIGG is designed for semi-honest parties.
+JIGG is designed for semi-honest parties, in either node, or the browser.
 We support point-and-permute, free-XOR, free single-input gates, encryption from a random oracle (fixed-key XChaCha20).
 The half-AND optimization is compatible but not yet supported.
 The default label size is 128 bits and relies on JavaScript's Uint8Array class.
 The [`simple-labels`](https://github.com/wyatt-howe/jigg/tree/simple-labels) branch demonstrates dynamically-sized labels ≤53 bits without using arrays.
 Some potential improvements are listed in the to-do section.

 ## To Do
 - Change the current oblivious transfer to use ECC from libsodium
-- Encrypt communications between parties (also solvable with ECC)
+- Encrypt communications between parties (or use ECC)
 - Half AND gate optimization
 - Compress JSON intermediate messages